Generic Name: dexamethasone (intraocular) (DEX a METH a sone (IN tra OK ue lar))

 How is dexamethasone intraocular given?

 Dextenza, Dexycu, and Ozurdex will be given into your eye by a healthcare professional in a clinic setting.
 The doctor will use a medicine to numb your eye before giving you the injection.

-After this medicine has been injected, you will be watched closely for any swelling, inflammation, or increased pressure in your eye.
+After this medicine has been given, you will be watched closely for any swelling, inflammation, or increased pressure in your eye.

-Dexamethasone intraocular can increase pressure inside your eyes.
-You may need medication or other treatments to keep this pressure from getting too high.
+You may need medication or other treatments to keep the increased pressure in your eye from getting too high.
 Follow your doctor's instructions.